 Jurisdiction has this?
-(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency Agriculture Plan No - - How has or will this be integrated with the HMP and how does this reduce risk?
-I Climate Action/ Resilience/Sustainability Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Tourism Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency Agriculture Plan No with the HMD and how does this raduce risk? - - How has or will this be integrated with the Hivip and now does this reduce risk?
+Climate Action/ Resilience/Sustainability Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Tourism Plan No How has or will this be integrated 1 and how does this reduce risk? - - Tiow has or will this be integrated WILLI LIIC I IIVIF and now does this reduce risk!
 Business/ Downtown Development Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Other No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-RESPONSE/RECOVERY PLANN ING Emergency Operations Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Other No and how does this reduce risk? - - How has or will this be integrated with the Hivir and now does this reduce risk?
+RESPONSE/RECOVERY PLANN ING Emergency Operations Plan No - - How has or will this be integrated with the HMP and how does this reduce risk?
 Continuity of Operations Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
 Substantial Damage Response Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Threat and Hazard Identification and Risk Assessment No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Threat and Hazard No Identification and Risk Assessment NO - - - How has or will this be integrated with the HMP and how does this reduce risk?
 Post-Disaster Recovery Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
 Public Health Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Other No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Other No How has or will this be integrated and how does this raduce risk? - - Tiow has or will this be integrated WIGHT THE PINIP and now does this reduce risk?